NNSSPPP/sso-token-service/README.md

 # Sso Token Service

-Sso Token Service is a personal SSO system project developed with Spring Boot and PostgreSQL and can insert SSO user data on Swagger UI and have respone(respone body).
+Sso Token Service is a personal SSO system project developed with Spring Boot and PostgreSQL and can insert SSO user data on Swagger UI and have response(response body).

 ## Features
 This project can save data and update if have same day-month-year and HH:MM:ss.
-After you save swagger show this respone body : There have responseCode, responseMessage , responseData.
-In responeData have userid and tokenid.
+After you save swagger show this response body .
+There have responseCode, responseMessage , responseData.
+In responseData have userid and tokenid.

-Example output respone body:{ responseCode : responseMessage
-responseData: {
-userid:  ,
-tokenid:
-} }

 ## Tool
 * IntelliJ : running program